Hypnotic: Antipsychotics

 Certain typical antipsychotics (first-generation) like chlorpromazine and atypical antipsychotics (second-generation) including clozapine, olanzapine, quetiapine, risperidone, ziprasidone, and zotepine may have sedative and/or hypnotic effects and have been used in the treatment of insomnia.
 However, the most commonly used agents for insomnia are quetiapine and olanzapine.
 They are thought to produce these effects via multiple mechanisms of action, including histamine H_{1} receptor antagonism, serotonin 5-HT_{2A} receptor antagonism, α_{1}-adrenergic receptor antagonism, and/or dopamine D_{2} receptor antagonism.
 While some of these drugs are frequently prescribed for insomnia, such use is not recommended unless the insomnia is due to an underlying mental health condition treatable by antipsychotics as the risks frequently outweigh the benefits.
 Some of the more serious adverse effects have been observed to occur at the low doses used for this off-label prescribing, such as dyslipidemia and neutropenia, and a recent network meta-analysis of 154 double-blind, randomized controlled trials of drug therapies vs. placebo for insomnia in adults found that quetiapine had not demonstrated any short-term benefits in sleep quality.

 Herbal supplements

 Some herbal supplements, including valerian, kava, chamomile, lavender, passion flower, and hops among others, are purported to have hypnotic effects and are used to treat sleeping problems, but little to no clinical data are available to support their use.

 Other drugs

 Various other types of drugs have also been found to produce hypnotic-type effects in scientific research.
 Examples include histamine H_{3} receptor agonists like α-methylhistamine, BP 2.94, GT-2203 (VUF-5296), and SCH-50971, adenosine A_{1} and A_{2A} receptor agonists like adenosine and YZG-331, and dopamine D_{1} receptor receptor antagonists like NNC 01-0687 (ADX-10061, CEE-03-310, NNC-687).

+Pellotine, a tetrahydroisoquinoline alkaloid found in Lophophora cacti species such as Lophophora diffusa (false peyote) and Lophophora williamsii (peyote), is a hypnotic that was previously marketed in Europe in the 1890s but was abandoned once cheaper barbiturates were introduced the next decade.
+It has been identified as a selective and potent serotonin 5-HT_{6} receptor weak partial agonist, serotonin 5-HT_{7} receptor inverse agonist, and serotonin 5-HT_{1D} receptor ligand, with one or more of these actions possibly involved in its sedative and hypnotic effects.

+Tributyrin, a triglyceride (fat) and precursor or prodrug of butyric acid (butyrate), a short-chain fatty acid and major product of beneficial gut bacteria, has been found to increase slow wave sleep (SWS) and deep sleep in rodents and humans.